salt-wrapper administrator manual¶

 Allow to avoid configuration parameters¶

-The wrapper takes cake to call salt-get-config-dir
+The wrapper takes cake to call salt-get-config-dir and to pass the

-result to the --config-dir
+result to the --config-dir argument.

 Installation¶